nicolasdanelon/UnofficialDocs/source/reference/syntaxdefs.rst

 Compatibility with Textmate
 ***************************

-Sublime Text syntax definitions are generally compatible with Textmate language files.
+Sublime Text syntax definitions generally are compatible with Textmate language files.

 File Format
 ***********

-Syntax definitions are files in the Plist format with the ``tmLanguage`` extension.
+Textmate syntax definitions are files in Plist format with the ``tmLanguage`` extension.
-In this reference files, however, JSON is used instead and converted into Plist.
+However, for convenience in this reference document, JSON is shown instead.

 .. code-block:: js